 King Abdul Aziz is capable of accommodating 80,000 travelers at once in the Hajj terminal.
 This 10-module area is covered by 21 “tents” of white Teflon-coated fiberglass to house those on a pilgrimage to nearby Mecca.
 The Hajj terminal received the Aga Khan Award for Architecture in 1983 due to “the brilliant and imaginative design of the roofing system met the awesome challenge of covering this vast space with incomparable elegance and beauty”.
 Servicing 27 million passengers per year, it is interesting to note that the Jeddah airport was voted as the second-worst airport in the world by SleepinginAirports.net.

 Almost all international visitors arrive through Keflavik International Airport, which is about 31 miles outside Reykjavik.
 Iceland’s proximity to Greenland makes a trip to both countries in the same day a distinct and rare possibility.

 Along with its excellent scenery of Iceland’s flatlands, mountains and bodies of water the Keflavik International Airport offers a unique history.
 Keflavik was built during World War II by the United States military specifically to hold American planes capable of dishing out heavy bombers.
 After the war in 1947, the airport was given to Iceland and changed to its current name.
 Despite a relatively small population (300,000) the Icelandic airport schedules flights from 10 U.S. cities, four Canadian and 31 across Europe.
 It may be important to note that while prices of alcohol are very high at this airport, they are much lower in the rest of the country.
-As well, customs limits travellers to “just” six liters of beer and one liter of spirits.
+As well, customs limits travelers to “just” six liters of beer and one liter of spirits.
 Don’t forget to take in all the beautiful scenery which can be seen from the terminal windows, including Iceland’s famous hot springs.